VoltRipper

 The bottom line

 Buy for the child in front of you, not the rider you hope they'll be: match age, size, and speed, cap the power to start, gear them up, and supervise.
-For quality, the Greenger G2 / CRF-E2; for the littlest, the Hiboy DK1; on a budget, a Razor; for a young racer, the OSET 20.0.
+For quality, the Greenger G2 / CRF-E2; for the littlest, the Hiboy DK1; on a budget, a Razor; for a young trials racer, the Triumph/OSET TXP-20.
 And never hand a kid the keys to an adult Sur-Ron.
 Not sure which fits your child?
 Run the Find Your Ride configurator.

 VoltRipper is independent — our picks come from verified specs and the transparent VoltRipper Score, not commissions.
 Manufacturer age ratings are guidelines; you know your child best.
-We disclose affiliate links before you click them.
+Affiliate disclosure is included on monetized pages.

 FAQ